nightscout/trio-docs/docs/EN/operate/troubleshoot.md

    - Pump changes can temporarily impact control.
    - Pump failures can negatively impact control for hours.
 Turn off closed loop when failure is discovered, and only turn back on when a new pump is installed.
 :::
 Pump site changes can negatively impact your immediate glycemic control.
-Different delivery sites vary in their ability to absorb insulin, impacting your perceived insulin sensitivity. iAPS should be able to accommodate to this change by resetting its Autosens meaurements [(assuming "Rewind Resets Autosens" is on)](../settings/configuration/preferences/othersettings.md) and adapting as needed.
+Different delivery sites vary in their ability to absorb insulin, impacting your perceived insulin sensitivity.
+Open-iAPS should be able to accommodate to this change by resetting its Autosens meaurements [(assuming "Rewind Resets Autosens" is on)](../settings/configuration/preferences/othersettings.md) and adapting as needed.

 Pump failures can result from kinks or improper insertion of the cannula.
-As a result of a pump failure, iAPS may come under the impression that more insulin is on board the patient than what was delivered, leading to sustained highs even after the pump is replaced.
+As a result of a pump failure, Open-iAPS may come under the impression that more insulin is on board the patient than what was delivered, leading to sustained highs even after the pump is replaced.

-When you find out your pump has failed, immediately turn off closed loop to prevent iAPS from trying to deliver more insulin.
-Upon your next pump installation, you can then start closed loop and be patient. iAPS will wait for the calculated insulin on board to drop before continuing to deliver insulin.
+When you find out your pump has failed, immediately turn off closed loop to prevent Open-iAPS from trying to deliver more insulin.
+Upon your next pump installation, you can then start closed loop and be patient.
+Open-iAPS will wait for the calculated insulin on board to drop before continuing to deliver insulin.

 ## Low Treatment

 :::{note}
-   - Enter carbs for treatment into iAPS but do not bolus for it
+   - Enter carbs for treatment into Open-iAPS but do not bolus for it
    - Consider reducing your profile ISF or Adjustment Factor if Dynamic ISF is enabled
 :::
 Low blood sugar events can happen from time to time, but you will typically not require as many carbs to treat your lows as opposed to MDI or using a pump.
-When you treat a low, you should enter the carbs consumed into the iAPS system so its autotune functionality can make better choices on your ICR, ISF and basal rates.
+When you treat a low, you should enter the carbs consumed into the Open-iAPS system so its autotune functionality can make better choices on your ICR, ISF and basal rates.

 If you experience a roller coaster pattern of highs and lows after treating, your [insulin sensitivity factor (ISF)](../settings/configuration/insulinsensitivities.md) is most likely to blame.
 Consider making your insulin sensitivity less aggressive by 10% or reducing your adjustment factor by 0.1 increments.